Pricing

 Is payment facilitation as a service relevant in 2025?

 Embedded payments – the integration of payment functionality within software platforms – are reshaping how businesses monetise their products.
 Instead of sending users to third-party gateways, platforms can now own the whole payment experience inside their app.
 This is exactly what PFaaS enables.
+Embedded finance is transforming the payment industry by integrating financial services and digital payments directly into software platforms, enabling seamless customer experiences and expanding the capabilities of businesses beyond simple payment processing.

 Here’s why this trend is only accelerating:

 PayFac as a Service offers the fastest and most reliable route to embedding payments without building complex infrastructure from scratch.
 Modern fintech APIs make it easy for even non-bank platforms to add financial features.
 This reduced barrier to entry is driving rapid adoption and growth.
+Current payment trends show a shift toward comprehensive financial services and digital payments, with PayFac as a Service at the forefront of innovation in the payment industry.

 The benefits of PayFac as a Service